 Latest public relations news

-The trial of celebrity publicist Max Clifford on 11 charges of indecent assault got under way at Southwark Crown Court today.
+The jury in the trial of celebrity publicist Max Clifford has retired to consider verdicts on 11 charges of indecent assault after five weeks of proceedings.

 Latest jobs Jobs web feed